Advent International: Investments

-In 2010, Advent and Goldman Sachs Capital Partners had acquired Transunion from Madison Dearborn Partners and the Pritzker family.
+In 2010, Advent and Goldman Sachs Alternatives acquired Transunion from Madison Dearborn Partners and the Pritzker family.

-In 2011, it acquired Mondo Minerals, the second largest global talc producer and British mental health care provider, Priory Group, best known for providing mental health treatments to celebrities such as Eric Clapton and Johnny Depp.
+In 2011, the firm acquired Mondo Minerals, the second largest global talc producer and British mental health care provider, Priory Group, best known for providing mental health treatments to celebrities such as Eric Clapton and Johnny Depp.

-In August 2011, it acquired Bojangles' Famous Chicken 'n Biscuits, a regional chain of quick-service restaurants based in Charlotte, North Carolina.
+In August 2011, Advent acquired Bojangles' Famous Chicken 'n Biscuits, a regional chain of quick-service restaurants based in Charlotte, North Carolina.

-As of October 1, 2013, Advent had reached agreement with Vista Equity Partners to acquire P2 Energy Solutions.
+In October 2013, Advent reached agreement with Vista Equity Partners to acquire P2 Energy Solutions.

-On August 7, 2014, lululemon athletica inc. and Wilson facilitated Advent's re-engagement in lululemon by selling 13.85% ownership in the company to Advent for approximately $845 million.
+On August 7, 2014, lululemon athletica and Wilson facilitated Advent's re-engagement in lululemon by selling 13.85% ownership in the company to Advent for approximately $845 million.
 The transaction received the full support of the lululemon Board of Directors and changes the board dynamic.
 Advent Managing Partner David M. Mussafer and Managing Director Steven J. Collins will be appointed to lululemon's Board of Directors, expanding the Board from 10 to 12 members.
 Mr. Mussafer will now share Chairman responsibilities with Michael Casey.
 Lululemon will also engage an independent expert to evaluate and make recommendations regarding the lululemon Board's committees, policies and procedures over the course of 90 days following the completion of Advent's stock purchase.

 In November 2014, Advent completed a new $2.1 billion private equity fund, its Advent Latin American Private Equity Fund VI, thought to be the largest ever raised for Latin America.
 Advent International also acquired a significant minority ownership of Noosa Yoghurt, a Bellevue-based company, for an undisclosed amount.

-Between 2016 and 2018, it acquired business-to-business distributors of industrial supplies Brammer and IPH Group to create Rubix.
+Between 2016 and 2018, the firm acquired business-to-business distributors of industrial supplies Brammer and IPH Group to create Rubix.

 In February 2017, it announced that it would partner with CCC Information Services as their sole equity partner, buying out Leonard Green & Partners and TPG Capital.

 On May 31, 2017, Advent and Bpifrance completed the acquisition of Safran Identity & Security (Morpho, now renamed IDEMIA), after receiving clearance from antitrust and regulatory authorities.